bilal98ali/Chat-App/README.md

 ## What is PantherHub?

-PantherHub is an open-source, social media platform aimed towards FIU students—enabling users to upload and share photos, follow others, and chat with others via direct message or in group chats.
+PantherHub is an open-source, social media platform aimed towards FIU students—enabling users to upload and share photos, follow others, and chat with others via direct messages or group chats.

 ### Languages & Technologies